AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 **Report type**

 * If you're an advertiser, you can select the **[!UICONTROL Campaign summary]** report type from the available options.
-Only advertisers can generate **Attribution** reports.
+Only advertisers can generate attribution reports.
 * If you're a publisher, the **[!UICONTROL Campaign summary]** report type is preselected and cannot be changed.
-Publishers cannot run Attribution reports.
+At this time, publishers cannot run attribution reports.

 ![The Create measurement report screen showing the Campaign summary option as a preselected and unchangable report type.](/help/assets/collaborate/measure/cs-report-type.png)